-Net changes in fund balances - total governmental funds \$ 236,985 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
+Net changes in fund balances - total governmental funds \$ 64,982 Amounts reported for governmental activities in the statement of activities are different because: Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of those assets are allocated over their estimated useful lives and reported as depreciation expense.
-Deduct - depreciation expense (383,575) Some receivables are long-term in nature and are collectable over several years.
+Add - capital outlay Add - contributed capital assets Deduct - depreciation expense Deduct - net book value of disposals 329,291 166,731 (392,734) (135) Some receivables are long-term in nature and are collectable over several years.
 However the current receipts are reflected as revenues on the fund statements.
-Deduct - change in special assessments receivable (45,320) Issuance of bonds or notes provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net position.
+Deduct - change in special assessments receivable (39,720) Issuance of bonds or notes provide current financial resources to governmental funds, but issuing debt increases long-term liabilities in the statement of net position.
 Repayment of bond or note principal is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position.
-Add - principal payments on debt 205,329 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the funds.
-Deduct - increase in compensated absences Add - decrease in net pension liability Add - increase in deferred outflows - pension related Deduct - increase in deferred inflows - pension related Add - decrease in accrued interest (4,378) 59,935 5,145 (65,129) 1,475 Internal service funds are used by management to charge the costs of certain services to individual funds.
+Add - principal payments on debt 208,709 Some expenses reported in the statement of activities do not require the use of current financial resources and therefore are not reported as expenditures in the funds.
+Deduct - increase in compensated absences Deduct - increase in net pension liability Add - increase in deferred outflows - pension related Add - decrease in deferred inflows - pension related Add - decrease in accrued interest (4,955) (176,464) 57,249 89,204 2,226 Internal service funds are used by management to charge the costs of certain services to individual funds.
 The net revenue (expense) of the internal service funds is reported with governmental activities.
-Add - increase in net position from the internal service funds (75,476) Change in net position of governmental activities \$ (65,009)
+Add - increase in net position from the internal service funds (26,498) Change in net position of governmental activities \$ 277,886